 - a.
 What are the constellations?
 Asterisms?
 How are stars named in each constellation?
 What is meant by Alpha Orionis?
 Beta Orionis?
 Delta Cephei? - b.
-Skip the part on The Brightnesses of Stars (we do this in AST 112) - c.
+Skip the part on Star Brightness: sections 2-1d, 2-1e (we do this in AST 112) - c.
 Look at the material on pages 18-19.
 Look at the Figures and read the figure captions.
 Where is Polaris? - d.
 What is latitude and longitude?
 What is the latitude and longitude of Tempe?
 What is the Celestial Sphere, angular measurement, the horizon?
 Where are the zenith and nadir? - e.
 What is a circumpolar star?
 How does the sky appear to change as we move north and south?
 What is the North Celestial Pole?
 South Celestial Equator? - f.
 Know degrees, minutes of arc, and seconds of arc.
 Know why the angular diameter of an object is different from the linear diameter of that object. - g.
 What causes Precession.
 Which star is now the Pole Star?
 What bright star will be the Pole star in 12,000 years? - h.
 What is meant by the Ecliptic?
 Which stars and constellations are overhead at midnight through the year?
 Why do they change during the year?
 (Look at Figure 2-9) - i.
 What is the inclination of the Earth's Poles to the ecliptic?
 What is meant by the Vernal and Autumnal Equinoxes?
 The Summer and Winter Solstices? - j.
-Be familiar with the material on pages 24-25. - k.
+Be familiar with the material on pages 22-23.
+(The Cycle of the Seasons) - k.
 What causes the Seasons?
 How does the rising and setting points of the Sun (with respect to the horizon!) change through the year?
-Where, approximately, does the Sun rise at the Summer and Winter Solstices? - 1.
-Remember that the planets move along the ecliptic. - m.
+Where, approximately, does the Sun rise at the Summer and Winter Solstices?
+At Spring and Fall Equinoxes. - 1.
+When approximately are the Spring and Fall Equinoxes and the Summer and Winter Solstices. - m.
+Remember that the planets move along the ecliptic. - n.
 Read about the Milankovitch hypothesis.
 It may be correct.

-4. Chapter 3.
-The Cycles of the Moon.
+- 4. Chapter 3.
+The Cycles of the Moon. - a.

-a.
 Know the phases of the Moon and how they change during the month.
-Know when the moon, in a particular phase, rises or

-- sets or is on the meridian.
+Know when the moon, in a particular phase, rises or sets or is on the meridian.
 (Look at page 34-35) - b.
 What is the length of a sidereal and synodic day or month?
 Which is longer and why?
 What is the rotation period of the Moon?
 What must it be to always keep the same face toward the Earth? - c.
 What are the Umbra and Penumbra of the shadow of the Earth or the Moon?
 What is a lunar eclipse?
 A Solar Eclipse?
 An Annular Eclipse?
 How often do they occur?
 Why don't eclipses occur at every Full or New Moon?
 What is the color of the Moon during a Lunar Eclipse and why? - d.
 What must be true about the angular size of the Sun and the Moon in order for solar eclipses to occur?
 When will the next solar eclipse occur that is visible from the US?
 Note that he defines perigee and apogee in this chapter.
 What are they? - e.
 What part of the Sun is best seen from the ground during a total Solar Eclipse.? - f.
 What is an eclipse season?
 What is the line of nodes of the Moon's orbit around the Earth?
 Note that the intersection of two planes is a straight line. - g.
-The Saros cycle is an "about" 18 year cycle caused by the orbit of the Moon precessing just like the Pole of the Earth but faster around the plane of the ecliptic.
+Skip the Saros Cycle: 3-4c